-You have been dancing Lindy Hop for at least a couple of months.
-You can dance the foundational moves of Lindy Hop (e.g. the swingout, lindy circle, basic charleston), and you sometimes may have trip-ups.
-You enjoy social dancing and find yourself craving for more.
-Swingin’ at the Savoy might be your first weekend event.
-You are looking to expand your vocabulary to have more fun social dancing.
+You can dance the foundational moves of lindy hop (e.g. the swingout, lindy circle, basic charleston), and you want to improve the consistency of your basics.
+You enjoy social dancing and find yourself craving more.
+You have been dancing Lindy Hop for at least a couple of months, and Swingin’ at the Savoy might be your first weekend event.
+You are looking to build your vocabulary to have more fun social dancing.

-Socially, you talk about about musicality, connection, momentum, and jazz artists with your friends.
+You regularly dance Lindy Hop in your local scene, and have been learning at events outside of your area.
+You are looking to expand your technique by pursuing teaching styles outside of your comfort zone.
+You talk about musicality, connection, momentum, and jazz artists with your friends.
 You know variations and jazz steps, and are excited to incorporate them into your dancing.
-You may have started traveling out of town or out of state for dance events, and if you enter competitions you're best matched with the amateur or open level.
+You may have started traveling out of town or out of state for dance events.
+If you enter competitions, you compete at the amateur or open level.

-This track requires a video audition.
-You will need to send in two videos of you dancing, one to a song slower than 180 bpm, and one to a song faster than 180 bpm.
+This track will audition via video.
+You will need to send in two videos of you dancing, no choreo please.
+We would like one video to a song slower than 180 bpm, and one video to a song faster than 180 bpm.